Qualytics/userguide/docs/container/overview-of-identifiers.md

 ## Managing an Identifier

-* You can manage an identifier in the Tables view of a selected datastore, just opening the options of a specific `table`/`file`:
+* You can manage an identifier in the Tables view of a selected datastore, just opening the options of a specific `table`:

     ![Screenshot](../assets/identifiers/identifiers-light.png#only-light)
     ![Screenshot](../assets/identifiers/identifiers-dark.png#only-dark)